-As set forth in Response M.1 above, the amount of truck activity estimated in the DEIS is accurate.
+The Applicant's calculation of the amount of truck activity is set forth in Response M.1 above.
 The arrivals and departures of trucks would be spread out throughout the day, not confined to a condensed peak period.
 Trucks must show up during permitted construction hours.
 There may be occasions when two trucks are on the same movement in the same signal cycle, but this is generally less than the number of vehicles analyzed in the DEIS and would not occur during the peak hours of school activity.
 Furthermore, the number of truck trips would be less than the number of trips generated by the proposed development and the construction impact would be less than the overall project impact in the study area.

-Regarding the potential impacts on safety during the construction period, and based on a crash frequency of 5.7 crashes per year (17 total crashes/3 years) at the intersection of Boston Post Road with Hommocks Road/Weaver Street (as indicated in the accident table provided in FEIS Appendix V) it is calculated that construction activity would result in no additional crashes (0.03) over the course of the entire construction period.
-Similarly, it is calculated that post-construction project traffic would result in one extra accident every 11 years at the intersection of Boston Post Road with Hommocks Road/Weaver Street.
-Thus, there would be no significant increase in crashes due to construction or other activity associated with the proposed action.
+Regarding the potential impacts on safety during the construction period, and based on a crash frequency of 5.7 crashes per year (17 total crashes/3 years) at the intersection of Boston Post Road with Hommocks Road/Weaver Street (as indicated in the accident table provided in FEIS Appendix V) the Applicant calculated that construction activity would result in no additional crashes (0.03) over the course of the entire construction period.
+Similarly, the Applicant calculated that post-construction project traffic would result in one extra accident every 11 years at the intersection of Boston Post Road with Hommocks Road/Weaver Street.
+Thus, the Applicant contends there would be no significant increase in crashes due to construction or other activity associated with the proposed action.